DanielGeek/DanielGeek/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Semi Sr. React Developer at Zerviz.
+- 👨🏽‍💻 Nowadays I’m working as a Semi Sr. Full Stack Developer at Zerviz.
-- 🌱 I’m currently exploring stack MERN with TypeScript, zendesk API a big interest in TDD.
+- 🌱 I’m currently exploring stack MERN with TypeScript, zendesk API and I have a big interest in TDD.
-- 🤔 My interests are Web Development, Mobile Development, Clean Code, TDD, CI/CD, Cloud Development eat healthy and exercise
+- 🤔 My interests are Web Development, Mobile Development, Clean Code, TDD, CI/CD, Cloud Development and also eat healthy and do exercises
-- 💼 I’m degree in computer technician.
+- 💼 I have a degree in computer technician.
 - 💬 Ask me about anything, I love to answer!
 <!--
  - 📫 Email me at [zamran.butt.1@gmail.com](mailto:zamran.butt.1@gmail.com).